tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

   avoid having the cookie-exchange mechanism itself serve as a DoS vector.

-Although the cookie must allow the server to produce the right handshake transcript, they SHOULD be constructed so that knowledge of the cookie is insufficient to reproduce the ClientHello contents.
+Although the cookie must allow the server to produce the right handshake transcript, it SHOULD be constructed so that knowledge of the cookie is insufficient to reproduce the ClientHello contents.
 Otherwise, this may create problems with future extensions such as {{?I-D.ietf-tls-esni}}.